O-Methyl-AL-34662

 O-Methyl-AL-34662, also known as indazole-5-MeO-AMT, is a serotonin receptor agonist and putative serotonergic psychedelic of the indazolethylamine family related to the psychedelic tryptamine 5-MeO-AMT.
 It is an analogue of 5-MeO-AMT in which the indole ring has been replaced with an indazole ring and the active enantiomer has been purified.

 The drug is a potent agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It is a partial to full agonist of the serotonin 5-HT_{2A} receptor and a full agonist of the serotonin 5-HT_{2C} receptor.
 Both O-methyl-AL-34662 and 5-MeO-AMT showed around 10-fold lower potency as agonists of the serotonin 5-HT_{2A} receptor compared to the serotonin 5-HT_{2B} and 5-HT_{2C} receptors.
 The drug has roughly the same activational potencies and efficacies at the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors as 5-MeO-AMT.

 It potently induces the head-twitch response, a behavioral proxy of psychedelic effects, in mice, and hence may have hallucinogenic effects in humans.
 Its effective dose for induction of the head-twitch response was 0.16 mg/kg, which was about the same as that of (R)-DOI (0.13 mg/kg) and was about 6-fold more potent than 5-MeO-AMT (1.0 mg/kg).

-O-Methyl-AL-34662 was first described in the scientific literature by 2006.
+O-Methyl-AL-34662 was first described in the scientific literature by Jesse May and colleagues by 2006.

 In contrast to the case of O-methyl-AL-34662, the corresponding "flipped" indazole analogue of 5-MeO-DMT has profoundly reduced potency as a serotonin 5-HT_{2A} receptor agonist relative to 5-MeO-DMT (~1,250-fold lower activational potency).